Balotech1/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Script that switches current user
 Script that prints the effective username of the current user Script that prints all the groups the user is part of Script that changes owner of a file
+Script that create an empty file